istio/istio.io/content/en/docs/ambient/usage/extend-waypoint-wasm/index.md

 ## Apply WasmPlugin for a specific Service using Waypoint

-To configure a WebAssembly filter with a remote Wasm module for a specific service, create a `WasmPlugin` resource targeting the `waypoint` that is specifically created for that service:
+To configure a WebAssembly filter with a remote Wasm module for a specific service, create a WasmPlugin resource targeting the specific service directly.

-{{< text bash >}}
-$ istioctl experimental waypoint apply -n default --name reviews-svc-waypoint --wait waypoint default/reviews-svc-waypoint applied
-{{< /text >}}

-Label the `reviews` service to use the `reviews-svc-waypoint` waypoint:

-{{< text bash >}}
-$ kubectl label service reviews istio.io/use-waypoint=reviews-svc-waypoint
-service/reviews labeled
-{{< /text >}}

-Any requests from pods in the ambient mode to the `reviews` service will now be routed through the `reviews-svc-waypoint` waypoint.

-{{< text bash >}}
-$ kubectl get gateway
-NAME                   CLASS            ADDRESS         PROGRAMMED   AGE bookinfo-gateway       istio            172.18.7.110    True         46h reviews-svc-waypoint   istio-waypoint   10.96.177.137   True         30s waypoint               istio-waypoint   10.96.202.82    True         44h
-{{< /text >}}

-Now, create a `WasmPlugin` targeting the new `waypoint` so that the extension applies only to the `reviews` service.
+Create a `WasmPlugin` targeting the `reviews` service so that the extension applies only to the `reviews` service.
 In this configuration, the authentication token and the prefix are tailored specifically for the reviews service, ensuring that only requests directed towards it are subjected to this authentication mechanism.

 {{< text bash >}}
 $ kubectl apply -f - <<EOF